 The most reported unwanted goods are books (57%), DVDs and CDs (54%), games and toys (48%), and electronic goods (47%).

-But don’t be discouraged if your used items don’t fall into these categories － as they say: one person’s trash is another person’s treasure.
+Remember to not be discouraged if your used items don’t fall into these categories.
+One person’s trash is another person’s treasure.

 So if there’s something you don’t need anymore, there’s a good chance there is someone out there looking for it.
 You will also have the benefit of a clutter-free space.